-Grants for Local Government- The FY 2022-23 Enacted State Budget includes \$8.7M in one-time funding to help local governments build trust with immigrant residents and help immigrant populations navigate state and local services.
-Workforce Development- The FY 2022-23 Enacted State Budget includes funding across a wide range of programs serving immigrant communities, including enhanced service provision and English language instruction with vocational skills.
+Grants for Local Government- The Governor's Proposed Budget included \$8.7M in one-time funding to help local governments build trust with immigrant residents and help immigrant populations navigate state and local services.
+Workforce Development- The Governor's Proposed Budget included a total of \$71.7M across a wide range of programs serving immigrant communities, including enhanced service provision and English language instruction with vocational skills.